 3. Results-Based Manager

 This management style is great for managers who want work done quickly and efficiently.
-Within this structure, employees have freedom to create their own paths and methods in working.
+Within this structure, employees have the freedom to create their own paths and methods in working.

 4. Persuasive (Charismatic) Manager